-Purpose: To divert and use up to 8,000 L/s of stormwater runoff and tributaries draining in to race and Lake Ratapiko Condition requirement Means of monitoring during period under review Compliance achieved?
-1. (a) Install race water level control system (b) Emergency power source Installed in 1998 Yes 2.
+Pu Purpose: To divert and use up to 8,000L/s of stormwater runoff and tributaries draining in to race and Lake Ratapiko Condition requirement Means of monitoring during period under review Compliance achieved?
+1. (a) Install race water level control system(b) Emergency power source Installed in 1998 Yes 2.
 Management of maximum race water levels at 4 sites to avoid flooding of farmland Receipt and review of Company data every three months Yes 3.
 Install and survey stage boards for visual check on race levels Installed in 1995; Inspections of race Yes 4.
 Five yearly survey of race to identify maintenance requirements On agreement, yearly inspection and findings provided to Council Yes 5.
 Install and operate measuring device to measure water levels and forward to Council Receipt and review of Company data every three months Yes 6.
-Meeting with stakeholders annually One meeting conducted when required Yes (refer to section 2.3)
+Meeting with stakeholders Meeting conducted when required Yes (refer to section 2.3) 7.
+Bond required if flooding occurs between May 1999 and April 2000 N/A 8.
+Review of conditions if there is flooding of adjacent farmland Not exercised N/A 9.
+Optional change/cancellation of conditions by consent holder Not exercised N/A 10.
+Optional review provision re environmental effects No review undertaken N/A Ov High Ov High